Gerenuk: Description

 The gerenuk is a notably tall, slender antelope that resembles gazelles.
 It is characterised by its long, slender neck and limbs, the flat, wedge-like head and the large, round eyes.
 Males are nearly 89–105 cm tall, and the shorter females 80–100 cm; the head-and-body length is typically between 140 and 160 cm.
 Males weigh between 31 and 52 kg; females are lighter, weighing 28–45 kg.
 The species is sexually dimorphic.
 The tail, that ends in a black tuft, measures 25–35 cm.

 Two types of colouration are clearly visible on the smooth coat: the reddish brown dorsal parts (the back or the "saddle"), and the lighter flanks, fawn to buff.
 The underbelly and insides of the legs are cream in colour.
 The eyes and the mouth are surrounded by white fur.
 Females have a dark patch on the crown.
-The horns, present only on males, are lyre-like ("S"-shaped).
+The horns, present only on males, are lyre-like (S-shaped).
 Curving backward then slightly forward, these measure 25–44 cm.

 The gerenuk resembles the dibatag, with which it is sympatric in eastern and central Somalia and southeastern Ethiopia.
 Both are brachyodonts and share several facial and cranial features, along with a two-tone colouration of the coat and strong thick horns (only in males).
 However, there are also some features distinguishing it from the gerenuk, including major morphological differences in horns, horn cores, tail, postorbital area and basioccipital processes.
 The gerenuk has a longer, heavier neck and a shorter tail.
 A finer point of difference is the absence of an inward-curving lobe in the lower edge of the ear (near its tip) in the gerenuk.
 The subspecies of the gerenuk are similar in colouration; the southern gerenuk is the smaller of the two.
+The Gerenuk stages of growth have a timespan from 4 months to 2.5 years: at four months, their shoulder height is about two-thirds of adult female, at six months their shoulder height is about three-quarters of adult female, at eight months their horn tips are clearly visible (about 1cm long), at one year their shoulder height is nearly equal to adult female but body more lightly built, their horns are slightly less than half ear-length, then curve, at two years their horns are about 1.5 times their ear length and the second curve becomes noticeable with the tips turning forwards, and finally at two and a half years the double curve in the horns are nearly completed.